sethiii-git/ai-assistant/README.md

 ### 4. Install Dependencies

-[cite_start]Navigate to the project directory in your terminal and install the required Python packages[cite: 36].
+Navigate to the project directory in your terminal and install the required Python packages.

 ```bash
 pip install -r requirements.txt